mohanmca/professional_certification/aws/3_2_aws_networking_anki.md

   * Persistent IPv4 address that attached to aws account
   * Can attach an EIP address to an instance or an Elastic Network Interface
   * Detached EIP will still incur cost (unless returned to AWS)
+  * Used to maintain static IP address for any instance

 ### Elastic Network Interface (ENI/Eth0)